 How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).

-You must submit a periodic benefit risk evaluation report (PBRER) for all approved medicinal products.
+You must submit a periodic benefit risk evaluation report (PBRER) for all approved medicinal products (unless they are covered by the derogation given in Directive 2001/83, Article 107b.3).

 The PBRER is a periodic assessment of the risk-benefit balance of the product.
 You need to do this irrespective of the marketing status of the product (whether it is placed on the market or not).
 The PBRER provides an analysis of the safety, efficacy, and effectiveness of the product over its lifecycle.